Sillybutts/MagBow/README.md

 # MagBow
 MagBow, a pull back and release, Talon magazine fed bow blaster.

+##THIS BLASTER IS IN OPEN BETA.
+IT CURRENTLY REQUIRES SOME TUNING TO FIRE RELIABLY, SO I DON'T RECOMMEND THIS AS A FIRST HOMEMADE PROJECT TO A NEW NERFER.

+Bow string must be removed from arms after play.
+Keeping the bow arms strung will result in the CPVC losing it's springiness, which causes firing unreliability.

+If you are having trouble with your plunger not catching, print the SearHeavier instead of the Sear part.
+Increase the sear elastic tension (tie it tighter).

+I recommend you print the tighter muzzle nut first.
+If it is too tight, then move to the normal muzzle nut.
+The tighter muzzle nut is perfect for CaptainSlug and Kuryaka barrels.

+##An assembly and usage guide for the blaster will be released at a later date.

 **If you wish to print and sell this item, please contact me for licensing.
 I can be reached on Discord (Sillybutts#5905) or Reddit (u/SillyTheGamer).**